Pymancer/polyrec/legal/privacy-policy.md

 *Last updated: April 21, 2026*

-Scribe is a private, internal meeting transcription tool used exclusively within Polyanalitika.
+Polyrec is a private, internal meeting transcription tool used exclusively within Polyanalitika.

 ## Data We Collect
-When the Scribe bot joins a Zoom meeting, the following data is captured:
+When the Polyrec bot joins a Zoom meeting, the following data is captured:
 - Audio streams of meeting participants
 - Participant display names as shown in Zoom
 - Meeting metadata (date, duration)